How to Get from Narita Airport to Tokyo

 There are plenty of bus options (known in Japan as “limousine buses”) leaving Narita Airport for all parts of Tokyo as well as shuttles to major hotels.
 The limousine buses will also take you outside of Tokyo as well, including the surrounding prefectures of Yamanashi, Saitama, and Chiba.
 While quite a bit slower than most of the express train options due to regular traffic jams, limousine buses have the advantage of avoiding Tokyo's crowded rail system entirely.
 In addition, many night buses offer routes significantly later than the trains, which stop running at around midnight.

-A one-way bus ticket is usually around ¥3000 and can be purchased either in advance or at the airport counter.
 There are also several cost-saving bus lines that have recently come onto the scene and travel from Narita Airport to Tokyo Station, Odaiba Station, or Ginza Station.

 Taxi Options from Narita Airport